ioBanker/docs.bitshares.build/LP-inv.md

 Adding funds to the pool, creates new pool-tokens.
 Those pool-tokens can later be used to withdraw funds again.

-The pool-token holder always earns the pool-taker and pool-withdraw fees.
+The pool-token holder earns the pool-taker and pool-withdraw fees.

 ## How much does a Liquiditity Pool earn?